• Skip to primary navigation

 How to serve

 • These look beautiful on a single or tiered tray.
-You can make them all alike or serve with a variety of toppings.
+You can make them all alike or serve them with a variety of toppings.

-• It's fun to make a red velvet brownie cup bar.
-Serve the cup with bowls, all the fixings displayed, and let everyone make their own creation.
+• It’s fun to make a red velvet brownie cup bar.
+Serve the cup with bowls, and all the fixings displayed, and let everyone make their own creation.

 • Serve them in a pretty dish Ice Cream Sundae Style (you can use any ice cream flavor you like) I like mine with chocolate ice cream!